-(1) The membership of the council was expanded to include minority group representation and task force chairmen.
+(1) The membership of the council was expanded to include minority group memorandum.)

-(2) We have completed arrangements for expanding the corrections, probation, and parole task force to include expertise on misdemeanants and changing the chairmanship of that task force.
-This should be wrapped up in the next couple of days.
+(2) We have completed arrangements for expanding the corrections, probation and parole task force to include expertise on misdemeanants and changing the chairmanship of that task force.
+This should be wrapped up in the next couple

 (3) Confusion on grants to the task force on organized crime, the task force on police, and the department of law enforcement has been clarified.
-(See attached memorandum.)
+(See attached

 (4) The chairman of the public information and community involvement task force has been appointed.
-Since there is no staff for this task force, I have prepared a 5-year project that was approved by the task force chairman at a meeting today.
+Since there is no staff for this task force, I have prepared a 5-year project that was approved by the task force chairman at a meet ing today.
 The project will be submitted to the council on October 30 for first year funding.